Taxpayers’ minds flooded with worries after demonetisation

 “Suspicious transactions have to be reported under the Prevention of Money Laundering Act.
 Banks and financial institutions should furnish the details of all cash transactions above Rs.10 lakh or its equivalent in foreign currency within a month.
 This will help in timely dissemination of intelligence on money laundering, terrorist financing, corporate frauds, organised crime, fake currency and tax evasion,” he said.

 The Income Tax Department has also devised ways to check all accounts of banks functioning under the control of the Reserve Bank of India.
-“If the sources of income are not shown, a person who deposit unaccounted money in the account of another will be considered a violator under the Benami Transactions ( Prohibition) Act for which the penalty is a jail term of maximum of seven years,” an I-T official said.
+“If the sources of income are not shown, a person who deposits unaccounted money in the account of another will be considered a violator under the Benami Transactions (Prohibition) Act for which the penalty is a jail term of maximum of seven years,” an I-T official said.